JuliaLang/julia/doc/stdlib/constants.rst

    A symbol representing the name of the operating system.
 Possible values are ``:Linux``, ``:Darwin`` (OS X), or ``:Windows``.

+.. data:: PROGRAM_FILE

+   A string containing the script name passed to Julia from the command line.
+Note that the script name remains unchanged from within included files.
+Alternatively see :data:`@__FILE__`.

 .. data:: ARGS

    An array of the command line arguments passed to Julia, as strings.